 Pregnancy, weight loss and aging are just a few of the factors that cause breasts to lose their shape and position.
 To reclaim an uplifted appearance, an increasing number of women are choosing to have a breast lift.
-In Omaha, the board-certified plastic surgeons at Aesthetic Surgical Images bring skill and artistry to breast surgery and have helped many women achieve the look they desire.
+In Omaha, the highly-qualified plastic surgeons at Aesthetic Surgical Images bring skill and artistry to breast surgery and have helped many women achieve the look they desire.

 Request a complimentary cosmetic consultation with Aesthetic Surgical Images for a private discussion with one of our breast surgeons in Omaha, Nebraska or call us at 800-331-5001.

 *Each patient is unique and individual results may vary.

 A breast lift, also known as mastopexy, raises and reshapes sagging breasts by removing excess skin and repositioning the nipple, areola and breast higher on the chest.
 For women whose breasts have lost firmness and elasticity, it is an effective procedure that results in a lifted, more youthful contour.

 At Aesthetic Surgical Images, we understand that having surgery is a big decision.
 That’s why we strive to create a relaxed atmosphere where our patients feel at ease.
 During your initial consultation, your physician will take the time to understand your goals and discuss realistic expectations.
 Patients who choose Aesthetic Surgical Images also take great comfort in knowing that all of our surgeons are highly-qualified, our facility is nationally accredited, and our M.D. anesthesiologists have superior training.